-1. Defined A building or structure that by design and construction is primarily intended for conducting organized religious services.
+Defined A building or structure that by design and construction is primarily intended for conducting organized religious services.
 Associated accessory uses include, but are not limited to, schools, gymnasiums, meeting halls, indoor and outdoor recreational facilities, clergy house, rectory, day care, counseling, and kitchens.

 - a.
-No buildings and use areas/structures other than parking and pedestrian walkways may be located within 75100 feet of any Protected Neighborhood district used for residential purposes. - b.
+No buildings and use areas/structures other than parking and pedestrian walkways may be located within 100 feet of any Protected Neighborhood district used for residential purposes. - b.
 No parking areas may be located within 50 feet of any Protected Neighborhood district used for residential purposes. - c.
 Any associated day care centers, private schools, recreational fields or other uses requiring a conditional use permit as a stand-alone use in that zoning district are allowed only under a separately approved conditional use permit for each use. - d.
-The maximum lot coverage and maximum building height beyond those of the underlying zoning district are determined through the Conditional Use Permit process. - e.
-Day care facilities (see Sec.
-7.5.5) in association with (not third party) the place of worship do not require a separate conditional use permit.
-Associated play areas shall be located within a courtyard setting or interior to the site.
-Ultimately, the Director shall consider potential for impacts to the neighboring properties.
-Any other play areas may be granted through the conditional use process.
+The maximum lot coverage and maximum building height beyond those of the underlying zoning district are determined through the Conditional Use Permit process.